wjcottam/stefanpsz.github.io/_pages/about.md

 where he was part of the <a href="http://grima.ing.puc.cl/" target="_blank">GRIMA</a> group.
 He obtained his Ph.D. in Medical Imaging from the
 <a href="http://www3.imperial.ac.uk/computing/" target="_blank">Department of Computing</a> at <a href="http://www3.imperial.ac.uk/" target="_blank">Imperial College London</a>.

-From October 2014 to November 2015 he was a Research Assistant in the <a href="http://biomedic.doc.ic.ac.uk/" target="_blank">Biomedical Image Analysis Group</a> at the same University, working under the supervision of <a href="http://www.doc.ic.ac.uk/~dr" target="_blank">Prof. Daniel Rueckert</a>
+From October 2014 to November 2015, he was a Research Assistant in the <a href="http://biomedic.doc.ic.ac.uk/" target="_blank">Biomedical Image Analysis Group</a> at the same University, working under the supervision of <a href="http://www.doc.ic.ac.uk/~dr" target="_blank">Prof. Daniel Rueckert</a>

-Stefan is now a Research Fellow at the School of Medicine, University of Nottingham, working with <a href="https://www.nottingham.ac.uk/medicine/people/rob.dineen">Dr. Robert Dineen</a> and <a href="https://www.nottingham.ac.uk/medicine/people/nikola.sprigg">Dr. Nikola Sprigg</a>
+From December 2015, Stefan is a Research Fellow at the School of Medicine, University of Nottingham, working with
+<a href="https://www.nottingham.ac.uk/medicine/people/rob.dineen" target="_blank">Dr. Rob Dineen</a> and
+<a href="https://www.nottingham.ac.uk/medicine/people/nikola.sprigg" target="_blank">Dr. Nikola Sprigg</a> in the MRI sub-study within the <a href="http://tich-2.org" target="_blank">TICH-2</a>
+Randomised Clinical Trial.